Skip to content

 Irritants inflame the gut without dissolving it.
 Arsenic trioxide, antimony, copper sulphate (the classical "tooti" used historically in homicidal cases in north India), zinc phosphide and yellow phosphorus all sit here, alongside mechanical irritants like ground glass and chemical irritants from plant latex such as Calotropis.
 The cardinal clinical sign is the cholera-like syndrome of profuse vomiting, rice-water stools, abdominal cramps and dehydration.

 Neurotoxic poisons subdivide by site of action.
 Cerebral neurotoxins like ethanol, methanol and opioids work on the brain.
-Spinal neurotoxins like strychnine and gelsemine cause the classical opisthotonus with retained consciousness, a presentation no examiner forgets after one case.
+Spinal neurotoxins like strychnine and gelsemine cause the classical opisthotonus with retained consciousness, a presentation that is clinically unmistakable once seen.
 Peripheral neurotoxins include curare-type non-depolarising blockers and the anticholinergic atropine and hyoscyamine from Datura, behind a long history of highway robberies on the Delhi-Agra and Mumbai-Pune corridors where travellers were drugged with datura-laced food.

 Cardiotoxins target the heart directly.
 Digitalis purpurea glycosides, oleandrin from Nerium oleander and Cerbera odollam, and aconitine from Aconitum napellus and the Himalayan Aconitum species are the three that India sees.
 The classical sign is the inverted T-wave with bradyarrhythmia leading to ventricular fibrillation.